Updated on 2025-11-07 GMT+08:00

 Permissions Management

-If you need to assign different permissions to employees in your enterprise to access your resources purchased on Huawei Cloud, Identity and Access Management (IAM) is a good choice for fine-grained permissions management.
-IAM provides identity authentication, permissions management, and access control, helping you to securely access your Huawei Cloud resources.
+If you need to assign different permissions to employees in your enterprise to access your COC resources, IAM is a good choice for fine-grained permissions management.
+IAM provides identity authentication, permissions management, and access control, helping you secure access to your Huawei Cloud resources.
 If your HUAWEI ID does not require IAM for permissions management, you can skip this section.

 The following table describes the differences between the two authorization models.